sunghwansyoon/is477/ProjectPlan.md

 ---

 ### Datasets
-##### Identify and describe the datasets that you will use.
-You need to use at least two different datasets that need to be integrated.
   * Primary Dataset: Food Inspection
     * URL: https://data.cityofchicago.org/Health-Human-Services/Food-Inspections/4ijn-s7e5/about_data
     * Source: Chicago Data Portal - City of Chicago